XFan2018/size-estimation-experiment/README.md

 # size-estimation-experiment
-A tool for subjects to estimate the size of objects in PASCAL VOC dataset.
+A labeling tool to label the size of objects in PASCAL VOC dataset.

 ### Dataset
 dataset can be download from [here](https://uofwaterloo-my.sharepoint.com/:f:/r/personal/x44fan_uwaterloo_ca/Documents/target-size/pascal?csf=1&web=1&e=ZWH7OY)
-### tested environment on macOS
+### Tested environment on macOS and Windows
 | software   | versions |
 |------------|----------|
 | Python     | 3.10.12  |